 Le Richemond is, in my opinion, the most sophisticated hotel in Geneva.
-From the doorman whisking your bags from your hands as you arrive, to the golden mosaics in the flower-decked foyer, to the magnificent and immaculate rooms.
-Le Richemond is a deeply loved hotel with soul in the heart of Geneva.
+From the doorman whisking your bags from your hands as you arrive to the golden mosaics in the flower-decked foyer, to the magnificent and immaculate rooms.
+Le Richemond is a deeply loved hotel with a soul in the heart of Geneva.

-Founded in 1875, Le Richemond Geneva has welcomed many distinguished guests, including Hollywood icons, all attracted by the hotel’s style and grace, the breath-taking view of the Jet d’Eau Fountain and the distant vista of the highest mountain in Europe, Mont Blanc.
+Founded in 1875, Le Richemond Geneva has welcomed many distinguished guests, including Hollywood icons, all attracted by the hotel’s style and grace, the breath-taking view of the Jet d’Eau Fountain, and the distant vista of the highest mountain in Europe, Mont Blanc.

 Le Richemond gets everything right.
 Geraldine, the hotel’s Marketing Director, met with me on the first day of my stay and described the hotel as having “good vibrations”.
 “You will get a brilliant night’s sleep here,” she said.

 This was music to my ears as I am an insomniac, and guess what, she was right!
 Lulled by the distant traffic and boat toots, the peaceful setting of Le Richemond, with its frontage facing a quiet garden whilst being steps from the lakefront action, is perfect for sleeping brilliantly.

 Best time to visit

 Geneva is wonderful at any time of the year.
 In the summer months, look out for the wonderful fireworks that light up the sky on certain evenings.
 The crowd of visitors changes throughout the year.
 In the summer, there are more tourists, many from the Middle East, attracted by the designer shopping and delightful weather between 20 and 30 °C. Outside the summer, expect a more corporate crowd and cooler temperatures.